Failure to relocate sexual harasser left employee no choice but to resign (Miss S Stretch v Ballymore Construction Services Ltd ET3202196/2019)

 - Forcing the Claimant to go through a further grievance process;

 - Informing Mr Fareed of the details of the Claimant’s complaint;

 The Employment Tribunal found that the behaviour of Mr Fareed on 7 September 2017 amounted to sexual harassment.

 The Claimant’s claim was due to be listed for a Remedy Hearing before the Tribunal.

 Our lawyers’ views on the case

-Stephen Norton, a legal adviser at Redmans, commented on the case: “The Respondent failed to deal fairly and transparently with the Claimant’s original complaint of sexual harassment, resulting in a fundamental lack of due process for the Claimant to have her complaint dealt with at the outset.
+Stephen Norton, an employment lawyer (legal adviser) at Redmans, commented on the case: “The Respondent failed to deal fairly and transparently with the Claimant’s original complaint of sexual harassment, resulting in a fundamental lack of due process for the Claimant to have her complaint dealt with at the outset.
 The Employment Tribunal found Mr Fareed’s conduct on 7 September 2017 to amount to sexual harassment, and it further found that the Respondent’s abject failure to (among other things) find an alternative work location for Mr Fareed to be a fundamental breach of her contract of employment.”

 The decision of the Employment Tribunal in Miss S Stretch v Ballymore Construction Services Ltd -ET3202196/2019 can be found here.